Baskaboo/baskaboo-reality-os/users-guide-to-the-simulation.md

 - **Klop** = Conductor (Space — the medium that allows the flow)
 - **Laram** = Power in Watts (Time — the rate at which energy is being “burned”)

+Laram is the rate at which energy is consumed – the 'burn rate' of the simulation.
+Higher mass (Mits) increases resistance, which lowers the frame rate (Laram).

 When the system is under heavy load (very high mass or speed), it does what your phone does when it gets hot: **System Throttling**.
 It slows down the frame rate (Laram).
 We experience this as time slowing down.

 ### 4. The Quantum Battery: The World of the Simulator